MarinaMartin/fostercareplaybook/docs/about.md

 ---
-title: The Foster Care Playbook
+title: The Child Welfare Playbook
-description: The Foster Care Playbook is a collection of creative practices that lead to tangible improvements and efficiencies in support of foster children and families.
+description: The Child Welfare Playbook is a collection of creative practices that lead to tangible improvements and efficiencies in support of foster children and families.
 Our goal is to create a public, actionable playbook documenting proven best practices that can be easily replicated and scaled by others.

 layout: page
 sidenav: sidebar